nickludlam/EnfusionMapMaker/README.md

 # Enfusion Map Maker

-This project implements a tool for the Enfusion World Editor which automates taking screenshots of the map at regular intervals.
+This project implements two tools for the Enfusion World Editor.
+The first automates taking screenshots of the map at regular intervals.
 The resulting screenshots can then be processed into tiles suitable for integration with a panning/zooming tiled map system like LeafletJS.

-The Workbench Plugin is found within the `Enfusion/` folder, and should be added as a local plug-in.
-The Python script to create the map tiles is inside the `Scripts/` directory, and requires the Python Image Library to work.

-Lastly there is an example HTML page which shows how to implement coordinate conversions which allow the use in-game coordinates within the web page to mark elements of the map.

-## Creating tiles

-To create the tiles, first run the Enfusion World Editor and load the map you want to create tiles for.
-Then, open the Workbench Plugin and click the "Start" button.
-This will start taking screenshots of the map at regular intervals.
-The screenshots are saved to the `Screenshots/` directory.
+The second plugin can run queries against the map, and extract location data into a JSON file.

+Both of these plugins are used for the Everon Supply Location map, which can be found in the `Web/` folder.
+The dynamic, scrolling map is made using the [LeafletJS](https://leafletjs.com) library.

 # Guide

+This requires you to have installed the Arma Reforger Tools, and have some kind of Python interpreter installed.
+I developed this using WSL Linux, so if you use a different installation of Python, then there might be minor issues with the Python scripts.

 1. Open Arma Reforger Tools